Originally Posted: September 14, 2020

 Now, as he rounds the corner of nine years old, I get it.
 Sensory issues aren’t the same for every child with autism and, just like some kids on the spectrum might avoid certain food or textures, others don’t.
 Some with auditory issues hold their ears when around loud noises, while others couldn’t care less.
 My son is a person with autism who eats everything and can nap through a fireworks display.
 He also loves to be tickled and wrestled with.
 That’s who he is.
 It doesn’t mean he doesn’t have autism.
 It just means he has unique characteristics of it.
 I get that now.

 A part of me wishes I could go back in time and tell myself that during his early days.
 Another part of me knows what would happen, though.
 Me from 2012 would say, “Shut up and get back in your time machine.
 You’re just trying to trick me.”

 That’s because things like this can’t be told to you, even by your future self.
 You have to learn them on your own and over time.
-My son showed me that I had nothing to fear after all and as long as he’s in my life, whatever he does or doesn’t become will be fine with me.
+My son showed me that I 45 PIECES OF DAD ADVICE FOR THE CHILDREN after all and as long as he’s in my life, whatever he does or doesn’t become will be fine with me.
 That’s because I’m his father, he’s my kid, and I’ll love him forever.
 Despite all the misconceptions, that’s the one truth I’ve always known.